-- People's beliefs drive their actions (whether for or against some issue).
+• People's beliefs drive their actions (whether for or against some issue).

-Perseverance is required to get legislation approved or changed. - Some solutions can have unexpected effects.
+• Some solutions can have unexpected effects.

 What's important to consider here is that the main ideas I have discussed (as gist or theme) are textual; that is, there is textual evidence to support the ideas.
 Most likely, the author had these ideas in mind as he or she wrote the text.
 With texts geared toward intermediate and middle grade students, though, there is a higher demand on readers to synthesize and infer these ideas as they read.
 In Chapter Eight, I explain further how main ideas are constructed.